ConcussionSkip to the navigation

 How is a concussion diagnosed?

+Any person who may have had a concussion needs to see a doctor.
 If a doctor thinks that you have a concussion, he or she will ask questions about the injury.
 Your doctor may ask you questions that test your ability to pay attention and your learning and memory.
 Your doctor may also try to find out how quickly you can solve problems.
 He or she may also show you objects and then hide them and ask you to recall what they are.
 Then the doctor will check your strength, balance, coordination, reflexes, and sensation.

 Neuropsychological tests have become more widely used after a concussion.
 These tests are only one of many ways that your doctor can find out how well you are thinking and remembering after a concussion.
 These tests can also show if you have any changes in emotions or mood after a concussion.